British Police Name Suspect In Crash At Parliament That Injured 3

 BREAKING: The suspect in the Westminster attack has been named as 29-year-old Salih Khater pic.twitter.com/abD0x146r8— Sky News (@SkyNews) August 15, 2018

 Khater was alone and unarmed when he was arrested by officers at the scene.
 He was taken to a south London police station for questioning, where he remains in custody.
-Authorities say detectives have established that the privately-owned Fiesta traveled from Birmingham to London on Monday night, and they're investigating two addresses in Birmingham and one in Nottingham.
+Authorities say detectives have established that the privately owned Fiesta traveled from Birmingham to London on Monday night, and they're investigating two addresses in Birmingham and one in Nottingham.

-Metropolitan Police say there's no evidence that Londoners are in any further danger in connection with the incident.
+Metropolitan Police say there's no evidence that Londoners are in any further danger in connection with the event.
 "The priority for the investigation team is to understand the full circumstances and motivation behind this incident," Scotland Yard said in a statement.

 Three ambulance crews responded to the Westminster crash on Tuesday.
 Two people, a man and a woman, were treated at the scene and taken to the hospital.
 A third person with minor injuries "was assessed at the scene," according to the London Ambulance Service.
-The two patients were released from the hospital about twelve hours after being admitted.
+The two patients were released from the hospital about 12 hours after being admitted.

-The incident was the third vehicle attack in London since last year.
+It was the third vehicle attack in London since last year.
 In March 2017, a radical Islamist drove across Westminster Bridge, hitting pedestrians.

 Roads around the Houses of Parliament may be permanently closed to avoid another attack, according to The Times of London.
 "Parliamentary authorities are preparing to look at the options for improving security around the building," The Times reports.
 "One proposal to be put before MPs would be to ban all traffic from one side of Parliament Square, allowing for the removal of some of the black steel barriers that are designed to prevent attacks."